Best Practices Overview

 Building an Evidence Base in Maternal and Child Health Practices [February 14, 2012]

 This workshop session at the 2012 AMCHP Annual Conference provided an overview AMCHP’s Best Practices program and featured three Innovation Station programs and their strategies for building a strong evidence base into their practice.
-They also discussed lessons learned and how states can use Innovation Station and the process of applying as a resource within their own programs.
 Featured programs were: Alaska’s Pediatric Disaster Preparedness Project, South Carolina's PASOs Program and the Oregon Care Coordination (CaCoon) program.
 Click here to access the session recording and PowerPoints (located under the "Workshops" tab).

 Action Call: Using Continuous Quality Improvement to Target Obesity in Latina Populations [November 22, 2011]